Supakornn/pruna/CONTRIBUTING.md

 pre-commit install
 ```

+**Note:** The pre-commit hooks include TruffleHog for secret detection.
+TruffleHog must be installed separately as a binary tool.
+See the [TruffleHog installation instructions](https://github.com/trufflesecurity/trufflehog) for your platform.

 ### 3. Develop your contribution

 You are now ready to work on your contribution.
 Check out a branch on your forked repository and start coding!
 When committing your changes, we recommend following the [Conventional Commit Guidelines](https://www.conventionalcommits.org/en/v1.0.0/).